 College of Science

 The Department of Biological Sciences is a popular launching point to jobs and post-graduate studies.
 In 2011, Biological Sciences had the highest percentage of female students in the College of Science at 57 percent.

 Chemistry is a rapidly changing science.
 The strong commitment to research excellence at Purdue results in a faculty who are at the leading edge of this change and constantly revise their courses to keep up with the latest advances in our understanding of chemistry.

-Celebrating its 50th year, Computer Science at Purdue is one of the oldest and best CS programs in the nation.
-Despite its longevity, CS is centered in the new, state of the art Lawson Computer Science Building where robots and Android apps are programmed by freshman year.
+Computer Science at Purdue is one of the most historic and best CS programs in the nation.
+The CS department is centered in the new, state of the art Lawson Computer Science Building where robots and Android apps are programmed by freshman year.

 - Earth, Atmospheric, and Planetary Sciences